Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

 By assumption, the vertex color class~$B_k$ is not split in this round and we can assume Player~$2$ always performs complete clean-up steps.
 Therefore, to ensure all vertices in~$B_k$ have identical color degrees (Condition~$2$), also on every set~$\{ (v',w) \mid w \in C\}$ with~$v' \in B_k$, the coloring~$\chi'$ must induce a partition strictly finer than the one induced by~$\chi$.
 Hence, for each of these sets, of which there are at least~$t(n)$, the number of occurring color classes increases by at least~$1$.

 For any vertex~$v \in V$ and any vertex set~$V'$, we have~$\lvert \{ \chi' (v,w) \mid w \in V' \} \rvert \geq \lvert \{ \chi (v,w) \mid w \in V' \} \rvert$ and so

 and this gives the claim. \end{proof}

-\begin{corollary} The costs for the moves (and the following complete clean-up steps) in which the color set of edges incident with large vertex color classes is properly refined are~$O\big(n^2/t(n)\big)$. \end{corollary}
+\begin{cor} The costs for the moves (and the following complete clean-up steps) in which the color set of edges incident with large vertex color classes is properly refined are~$O\big(n^2/t(n)\big)$. \end{cor}

 This bound already includes the necessary complete clean-up steps.
 In the following, we treat the moves in which edge color classes that are only incident with small vertex color classes are refined.